Germanunkol/trAInsported/MakingMaps.md

 		return ch

 The first and last line here are important, otherwise the map won't run.
-Just like you did with the AIs, there are certain functions which should be implemented.
-These functions will be called when certain events happen (i.e. the map is started or a train has reached some place).
+Just like you did with the AIs, there are certain functions which you should implement.
+These functions will be called when certain events happen (i.e. the map is started or a passenger has been dropped off).

 Event functions
 --------------------